Bryan Duncan

 Bryan Edward Duncan (born March 16, 1953) is an American contemporary Christian music artist.
-He is known for being lead singer of the group Sweet Comfort Band, His band Bryan Duncan & the Nehosoul Band, but best known for his very successful solo career where he was a major act on the Myrrh Records label.
-He is Founder of online recovery shows "Radio Rehab/ Road To Redemption" while continuing as a solo artist with the 2019 Shine release.
-He has been the recipient of four Dove Awards and nominated 6 Times for male vocalist of the year in Christian music's Dove Awards as well as a winner of Grammy Award for Andrea Crouch Tribute, also multiple Grammy nominations.
+He is known for being the lead singer of the group Sweet Comfort Band and his band Bryan Duncan & the Nehosoul Band, but is best known for his very successful solo career where he was a major act on the Myrrh & Epic Record labels.

+He is the founder of online recovery shows "Radio Rehab/ Road To Redemption" while continuing as a solo artist with the 2019 Shine release.
+He has received four Dove Awards and has been nominated six times for male vocalist of the year.
+He is also a winner of a Grammy Award for his Andraé Crouch tribute, as well as receiving multiple Grammy nominations.
+Bryan is also the host of the popular podcast "Nutshell Sermons".

 Career

 Duncan started his career in 1973 with the Jesus music band Sweet Comfort Band which later transitioned to contemporary Christian music.
 After the band broke up in 1984 Duncan started his solo career.
-During this time, Duncan released several number one songs including "Traces of Heaven", "Things are Gonna Change", "United We Stand" and "Don't Look Away" from the Slow Revival album; "Love Takes Time", "You Don't Leave Me Lonely", "Into My Heart", "When It Comes to Love" and "I'll Not Forget You" from the Mercy album; and "A Heart Like Mine" from the compilation My Utmost for His Highest.
+During this time, Duncan released several number-one songs including "Traces of Heaven", "Things are Gonna Change", "United We Stand" and "Don't Look Away" from the Slow Revival album; "Love Takes Time", "You Don't Leave Me Lonely", "Into My Heart", "When It Comes to Love" and "I'll Not Forget You" from the Mercy album; and "A Heart Like Mine" from the compilation My Utmost for His Highest.

 In 2003, Duncan formed the Nehosoul Band with Ricky B. Rogers (bass player, music director, co-writer), composer and keyboardist Phil Curry, guitarist Walter Finch, and drummer Sam Matthews.
 The band released the album Music City Live in 2004, A Nehosoul Christmas in 2005, and Still Dancin in 2008.
 In 2013, Bryan reunited with the Sweet Comfort Band.
 In April 2013, the Sweet Comfort Band released the album, The Waiting is Over.

-Duncan has sold in excess of 1 million records, released 18 solo albums, and appeared on several compilation projects.
-He has released three solo video projects and one joint tour video as well as having done the video for Left Behind: The Movie.
-Recently, Duncan started his own record label called Red Road Records.
+Duncan has sold more than 1 million records, released 18 solo albums, and appeared on several compilation projects.
+He has released three solo video projects, a joint tour video, and has done the video for Left Behind: The Movie.
+Duncan has also started a record label called Red Road Records.

-Duncan created a non-profit on-line radio show and podcast entitled "Radio Rehab" to encourage people in daily life.
-He released two books in 2010: Hog Wash, a book for bikers and Dear God...Really? (prayers You Won't Hear In Church' and 'Spoke To God...He Said' (5 second devotions).
+Duncan created a non-profit online radio show and podcast entitled "Radio Rehab" to encourage people in daily life.
+He released two books in 2010: Hog Wash, a book for bikers, and Dear God...Really? (prayers you won't hear in church) and Spoke To God...He Said (5-second devotions).